How to Check if a Cron Job has Run (Crontab Log)

 The following article will help you distinguish between a crontab and a cron job, two ways you can see when a cron job is running, and how to troubleshoot cron jobs that are not running.

-NOTE: To perform this function, you will need to have root access on your VPS or Dedicated server.
+NOTE: To perform this function, you must have root access on your VPS or Dedicated server.

 Difference Between Crontab and Cron Job